msh9184/contrastive-equilibrium-learning/README.md

 ```bash
 python process_musan.py /home/shmun/DB/MUSAN/
 ```
-where `/home/shmun/DB/MUSAN/` is the path to the MUSAN corpus.
+where `/home/shmun/DB/MUSAN/` is our path to the MUSAN corpus.

 You can also follow the instructions on the following pages for download and the data preparation of training and augmentation.
 + [Training](https://github.com/clovaai/voxceleb_trainer): VoxCeleb1&2 datasets